milaboratory/docs/docs/mixcr/reference/mixcr-mergeLibrary.md

 # `mixcr mergeLibrary`

-Merge list of custom V/D/J/C gene segment libraries into one library.
+Merge a list of custom V/D/J/C gene segment libraries into one library.
 See [how to create custom library](../guides/create-custom-library.md).

 ## Command line options

 ```
-mixcr buildLibrary
+mixcr mergeLibrary
     [--force-overwrite]
     [--no-warnings]
     [--verbose]